 What Is 3D Printing?

-3D printing is a way to create physical objects directly from digital files.
-While digital design is nothing new, manufacturing has traditionally relied on technologies that cut objects from a larger blocks or sheets of material; or forming methods that rely on expensive molds and patterns.
+Also known as additive manufacturing, 3D printing is a way to create physical objects directly from digital files.
+While digital design is nothing new, manufacturing has traditionally relied on technologies that cut objects from larger blocks or sheets of material; or forming methods that rely on expensive molds and patterns.
 In contrast, 3D printing is an additive process that builds objects one layer at a time from the bottom up.

 How Is 3D Printing Used?

 Also known as additive manufacturing, 3D printing encompasses a wide variety of methods and technologies from plastic extrusion, to polymer jetting, to laser sintering.
 Some technologies serve specific uses like jewelry design or dental modeling.
 Others span industries and produce everything from concept models and functional prototypes to manufacturing tools and production parts.

 For demanding manufacturing applications, 3D production systems provide large print capacity, top-notch accuracy and highly durable materials.
 For highly visual applications like product design, art and special effects, multi-material 3D printing offers a range of colors and materials for astounding realism.
 For individual contributors and small teams, affordable desktop systems bring 3D printing right to your workspace.